Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

     1. Service Principal + Client Secret authentication (required that you rotate secrets).

 1. Option 1: Managed Identity Authentication
     1. Create or use an existing Azure VM and assign it a Managed Identity.
-For detailed steps follow the [Authenticating with Managed Identity](#optional-setting-up-an-azure-vm-for-authentication-with-managed-identity) section.
+If you need to create a new VM, follow the instructions in the [Setting up an Azure VM for Authentication with Managed Identity](#optional-setting-up-an-azure-vm-for-authentication-with-managed-identity) section.
     1. Connect to the VM and open a bash shell
     1. Authenticate to Azure using the VM Managed Identity
           ```bash